Spiders…the last straw!

 Monkey’s screech and my lungs scream for air.
 The boys easy chatter mixes with football banter while silently I’m getting those deep breathes in.
 I fake a big smile and nod, ‘nothing to see here’, and turn away, as if admiring the view.

-Making an excuse to escape, I retreat to the tent.
+Making an excuse to escape, I retreat to our tiny tent.

-Head-torch on, I pull the zipper down as a couple of spiders make their move, diving in the tent with me.
-Frozen and panicking, I forget my pounding head and grab the nearest solid object, my new book, staining the white cover of ‘Eleanor Oliphent is Perfectly Fine’ with spider splatter.
+Head-torch on, I pull the zipper down only seeing at the last minute a couple of spiders diving in the tent with me.
+Frozen and panicking, I forget my pounding head and grab the nearest solid object, my new book, and SPLAT – the white cover of ‘Eleanor Oliphent is Perfectly Fine’ is ruined with spider guts.
 And that’s the tipping point.